wp-plugins/clickbank-niche-storefronts/readme.txt

 `[clickbank-niche-storefront]`

-== **CBproAds.com Unique Features** ==
+**CBproAds.com Unique Features**

 1. We are only plugin provider that offers **IMPROVED title & descriptions** of every clickbank products.
    We frame the title & description of each products according to end users point of view.
 Many of our competitor plugins show the **raw title & description** from Clickbank's marketplace which is non-informative to end users.
-They are framed by Clickbank vendors just for attracting clickbank affiliates to promote their products.
+Those are framed by Clickbank vendors just for attracting clickbank affiliates to promote their products.
 Please see below an example that shows the difference between them.

    Raw Clickbank title & description:

 	`[Fat Loss4 Idiots.
 Our Top Affiliate Has Banked More than $1,00,000 In Just few Months!
 Earn 66% and get paid $23.15 per sale!]`

-   CBproAds Improved title & description:
+   ** CBproAds Improved ** title & description:

 	`[Fat Loss4 Idiots.
 Learn the 10 idiot proof rules of dieting & fat loss And lose 9lbs every 11 Days!  ]`